nupur2710/AlarmApp/README.md

 # AlarmApp

-A digital clock with the ability to set and maanage alarms.
+A digital clock with the ability to set and manage alarms.

 ## Features

-It shows a digital clock and creates and manages alarms
+* Digital clock shows the current date, day and time

-- [x] Digital clock shows the current date, day and time
+* Add, edit and remove alarms
-- [x] Ability to add, edit and remove alarms
+* Enable or disable alarm
-- [x] Ability to enable/disable alarms
+* Alarms can be set to trigger on specific days
-- [x] Alarms are sorted according to their trigger time
+* Alarms are sorted according to their trigger time

 ## TODO